ParadoxMax/E-Shop/README.md

 # E-Shop
-This is a React Native E-Commerce app created by Mehdi Libraries used in the version 0.1.0 are:
+This is a React Native E-Commerce app created by Mehdi.
+Libraries used in the version 0.1.0 are:

 1) React Navigation